2017 Holiday Adopt-A-Family Program

 Survivors of domestic violence and their children often have to part with personal belongings and the necessary household items with which to start over.
 To address these losses and help families reestablish their homes, we accept donations of new and gently-used goods as needed, and according to our storage availability.
 All in-kind donations must be discussed with an administrative staff member to confirm immediate need or storage capacity.
 Please contact our administrative office at 845.562.5365 ext 124.

 Below is a list of helpful personal care and household items that may be collected and donated as house-warming gifts to individuals and families who have transitioned through shelter or other forms of temporary housing:

 New or Gently-Used:

-- Kitchenware: pots & pans, utensils & silverware, dishes & glasses, small appliances, storage containers, etc.
+- Kitchenware: pots & pans, utensils & silverware, dishes & glasses, small appliances, measuring cups & spoons, storage containers, etc.

-- Sheet sets, blankets & comforters (twin or full-size)
+- Twin or Full-size sheet sets, blankets & comforters (please no Queen or King size)

 - Shower curtains and bath mats

 - Laundry supplies (laundry bags, laundry detergent, spot treatment, bleach, dryer sheets, etc)

 - Cleaning tools (brooms & dust pans, mops, buckets, sponges, dish brush or scrubbies, etc.)

 - Paper products (napkins, tissues, paper towels, toilet paper)